Richard28277/Auto-WebCursor/README.md

    - Type or speak your command in the input field (e.g., "Click the login button").
    - The AI will process your command and perform the action on the web page.

-3. **Customize Workflows**:
+3. **Customize API**:
-   - Use the settings menu to create and save custom workflows for repetitive tasks.
+   - Use the settings menu to modify the API provider and model type.

 ---